arks-org/arks.github.io/content/_posts/2025-07-20-ark-access-to-open-data-at-the-national-library-of-france.md

 image: "../assets/images/posts/bnf_entry.png"
 ---

-An early adopter of ARKs, the BnF shows good practices for displaying persistent linked open data (LOD) using ARK suffixes for object variants.
+An early adopter of ARKs, the BnF has developed practices for displaying persistent linked open data (LOD) using ARK suffixes for object variants.

 <!--more-->